 - Salt and freshly ground pepper to taste

-- 4 ounces vegan mozzarella cheese shreds
+- 4 to 6 ounces vegan mozzarella cheese shreds

 - Thaw the puff pastry sheets for 45 minutes to an hour before using.
 Carefully unfold and arrange on two parchment-lined baking sheets.